Pinna3/chartposting_stocktwits_bot/README.md

 Finish ratio setting tmw

 ***Think about using shifting ATR values to optimize ATR stop multiples (For now, use trailing stops of 1ATR[placeholder])

+Figure out why scan is not working !!!
+WTF!!!